5.7L Chevy LS1 Turbo Kit Guide

 At this point, forged rods and pistons are a necessity.
 That is if you want to see any kind of longevity from your turbo LS1.
 While some people spring for a set of off-the-shelf Weisco or Diamond-made forged pistons and rods, it can be difficult to source them for your exact build.
 Custom pistons might be required to work with your build which can get costly.

-In order to truly push massive horsepower numbers, many turbocharged LS1 owners opt to swap in a more aggressive camshaft that is designed to work well with a turbocharger.
+In order to truly push massive horsepower numbers, many enthusiasts opt to swap in a more aggressive camshaft that is designed to work well with a turbocharger.
 When swapping in a larger LS1 cam, it is important to consider the supporting mods for that too.
 Valve springs, for example, will need to be swapped out for high-performance ones to prevent valve float from the high-RPMs.
-Additionally, factory LS1 exhaust valves should be swapped for ones that can withstand a higher temperature range.
+Additionally, the factory exhaust valves should be swapped for ones that can withstand a higher temperature range.

 1) Huron Speed C5 Corvette Twin Turbo Kit